jingxiang-z/CSKnowledgeHub/CONTRIBUTING.md

 This project is licensed under Creative Commons Attribution 4.0 International (CC BY 4.0).
 By contributing, you agree your contributions will be licensed under the same terms.

-## Getting help
+## Questions or Suggestions

-Open a Discussion or a Content Request issue if you're unsure about scope or structure.
+If you're unsure about scope, structure, or have suggestions for improvements, please open a GitHub issue to discuss.